 After a career as a Military Engineer, Poloko was called to the Bar of England & Wales in 2016 (Inner Temple); is a Fellow of the Higher Education Academy; holds an LL.M degree in Professional Legal Practice (BPP university), and an LL.B degree (University of Plymouth).
 He is a researcher with a particular interest in the law of evidence and proof.
 He is currently writing-up his PhD thesis which is a doctrinal analysis of the relationship between legal adjudication and scientific expert evidence, specifically the ambiguities of the roles of experts and fact finders in adversarial legal systems, the clash between legal and scientific reasoning, and the judicial assessment of expert evidence in both civil and criminal justice systems.
 He has experience teaching International Commercial law; Contract; Company; Evidence; Civil liberties & human rights; Torts; Criminal; Public; E.U; English Legal Systems; Equity; and Law & Ethics.

 Rebecca holds a PhD in law from the University of Westminster, where her doctoral thesis straddled human rights and public health, focusing on the conceptualization and articulation of healthcare rights and entitlements among people living with HIV/AIDS in Kenya.
 She also holds an LLM (Public International Law) from the London School of Economics and Political Science (LSE), whose completion was funded through the LSE Olive Stone Memorial Scholarship for Women in Law.
 In addition, she holds an LLB (Hons.), also from the LSE.
-Prior to joining the University of Law as a Senior Tutor, Rebecca was the LLB Course Leader and Associate Head of Research, Innovation and Education at Solent University, Southampton.
+Prior to joining the University of Law as a Senior Lecturer, Rebecca was the LLB Course Leader and Associate Head of Research, Innovation and Education at Solent University, Southampton.
 She has also been a Visiting Lecturer at the University of Westminster and University of Essex (Colchester), and has taught on a range of modules in law and criminology.
 Rebecca is a Senior Fellow of the Higher Education Academy, and was a finalist for the Oxford University Press Law Teacher of the Year award in 2020.

 Maria completed her Law Degree at City University, London and then studied the LPC at the Inns of Court School of Law.
 Maria qualified as a Solicitor in 2005 and specialised in Family Law, including financial and children law matters.
 For seven years Maria was a partner at a North London firm.
 After many years of practice Maria decided to move into legal education and now teaches Family Law on the LPC and LLB Tort Law.